wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 the algorithm from scratch.
-The main reason is that we wanted to grasp extra details of the algorithm without following another implementation step by step (and also to avoid having a pile of tf.ops to deal with or some pytorch specific functionality being around the core features of the algorithm :smile:).
+The main reason is that we wanted to grasp extra details of the algorithm without following another implementation step by step (and also to avoid having a pile of tf.ops to deal with or some pytorch specific functionality laying around the core features of the algorithm :smile:).

 Just to be in the same page, by an **Interface** we mean a class that provides a blueprint for other classes to extend.
-This interfaces could have declarations of methods and data that its objects might have, but it does not implement them (at least most of them) and leaves some *pure-virtual* methods to be implemented by a child class.
-A concretion is a specific class that extends the functionality of this interface, and it has to implement the pure-virtual methods.
+These interfaces could have declarations of methods and data that their objects will use, but it does not implement them (at least most of them) and leaves some *pure-virtual* methods to be implemented by a child class.
+A **Concretion** is a specific class that extends the functionality of this interface, and it has to implement the pure-virtual methods.
 For example, our **agent interface** defines the functionality that is exposed by any *agent* along with some code that all concretions should have (like the actual steps of